c-course-top-team/c-course-project/README.md

-# c-course-project
+# C Course Project

-This is educational project to learn C and data structures
+This is educational project to learn C and data structures at MIPT.